ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 For governance and security audits, the required configurations for the Entra ID app, including its permissions and the reasons why they are necessary, are documented in '.\sample code\Create-EntraApp.ps1'.

 To create the Entra ID app manually, follow the instructions in '.\config\default graph config.ps1'.
-To create the Entra ID app per script, ask your Entra ID 'Global Admin' or 'Application Administrator' to run the following script:
+To create the Entra ID app per script, ask your Entra ID 'Global Admin' or 'Application Administrator' to run the following:
 ```
 powershell.exe -noexit -file "c:\test\sample code\Create-EntraApp.ps1" -AppType "Set-OutlookSignatures" -AppName "Set-OutlookSignatures"
 ```